SangaeLama/Cyperf/README.md

 # Data Analysis Script for Traffic and Throughput Analysis

 This Python script is designed to analyze network traffic and throughput data from provided CSV files.
 It calculates various metrics and generates insightful statistics related to network behavior during a steady segment.
-The script is intended for network analysis professionals and researchers.
+The script is intended for network analysis professionals and researchers using Cyperf for testing network performance on devices.

 ## Requirements